alexandertalamonti/manhwa-data/README.md

 pip install -r requirements.txt python3 main.py

-Note, I actually did this by running each individual file in the order of: get_underrated_manga.py get_manga_ids.py generate_mal_csv.py

-but main.py encapsulates all of this.
+Note, you need to have a .env file with a CLIENT_ID set to the id I provided in the lytspace comment.